tldr-pages/tldr/pages/common/xzcat.md

 `xzcat --keep {{path/to/file}}`

-- Force overwrite output files and decompress links:
+- Compress a file overwriting the output archive and decompress links:

 `xzcat --force {{path/to/file}}`

-- Suppress warnings (Specify twice to suppress warning and errors):
+- Compress a file suppressing warnings (use two `--quiet` flags to suppress errors too):

 `xzcat --quiet {{path/to/file}}`